itstrieu/itstrieu/README.md

 | **Statistical Consulting**      | Client relations, storytelling, and communication.                                            |

-My passion for data science was sparked during my extensive five-year tenure with Viet Tan, where I witnessed the transformative synergy of technology and human rights advocacy firsthand.
-Through championing human rights and leveraging technology to empower Vietnamese individuals against restrictions on freedom, I developed a deep-seated commitment to data-driven solutions.
-My role as the editor of Loa, a Viet Tan podcast, and my exploration of data journalism further nurtured this passion.

-This profound experience motivated me to pursue advanced studies at Texas A&M University, where I earned an M.S. in Statistics.
-This academic journey deepened my theoretical foundation and cultivated practical expertise essential for advancing in data science.
+I am a data scientist passionate about leveraging technology for social impact, with a focus on machine learning and deep learning.
+My commitment to data-driven solutions began during my five years with Viet Tan, where I advocated for human rights and witnessed the power of technology to effect change.

-Beyond academia, my leadership as a project manager at Viet Tan involved spearheading advocacy campaigns and conducting impactful training sessions.
-As the founder of the SGV Data Science Group and LA Tech’s AI Book Club, I foster collaboration and innovation within the tech community.
+With an M.S. in Statistics from Texas A&M University, I bring expertise in statistical modeling, machine learning techniques, and data visualization.
+I’m also experienced in data wrangling and testing methodologies, including unittest and pytest.
+As the founder of the SGV Data Science Group and the LA Tech AI Book Club, I foster collaboration and innovation within the tech community.

-Fluent in English and Vietnamese, with conversational Mandarin, I navigate diverse environments adeptly in pursuit of impactful data solutions.
+Currently, I’m exploring machine learning engineering, AI ethics, and deep learning applications.
+Fluent in English and Vietnamese, with conversational Mandarin, I’m eager to connect and collaborate on impactful projects.

-I am eager to integrate my expertise with my passion for human rights.
-Let's connect and collaborate!